solo-fsw/opensesame-tobii-env/README.md

 # Info
-More information about the purpose of these scripts can be found on our [Wiki](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Software/OpenSesame/Tobii%20and%20OpenSesame/).
+More information about the purpose of this repo can be found on our [Wiki](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Software/OpenSesame/Tobii%20and%20OpenSesame/).

 This repo contains the instructions and yml files that are necessary to create a Conda environment with OpenSesame and with a Python version that allows for Tobii eye tracking.
 The instructions for OpenSesame 4 and OpenSesame 3 can be found below.
 The yml files required for building the environments are located in the opensesame3 and openasesame4 subfolders.

-Important:
+> [!IMPORTANT]
 > - The environment is created in C:\Users\\%USERNAME%\\.conda\envs.
 > - Before following the instructions, make sure Anaconda is installed, see https://www.anaconda.com/.
 > - If you need the markers plugin to be installed in the environment, please follow the instructions below: [Installing the markers plugin](#Installing-the-markers-plugin).